 Data Recovery Plan For Law Firms: Managed Services Check List: How Strong Is Your Law Firm’s Data Recovery Plan?

 Are you confident in your law firm’s ability to survive and quickly continue to thrive during a natural disaster like Hurricane Florence?
-While you can’t control the when in a disaster scenario, you can proactively guard your firm from the catastrophic aftermath.
+While you can’t control the when in a disaster scenario, you can proactively guard your firm against the catastrophic aftermath.
 Beyond the essential step of scheduling regular cloud data backups, here are three foundational principles of disaster recovery you need to make sure are checked off your list that will ensure your law firm is prepared to respond effectively in a worst-case scenario.

 1. Corporate Agility: How Fast Will Your Business Bounce Back From A Hurricane?